 Any of the general features (see below) also may apply to the present configuration.
-Any configuration below is com104
+Any configuration below is combinable with the present configuration, eg, to provide combinations of features for inclusion in one or more claims herein.

 Generally Applicable Features